citrontruc/personal-notes/c-sharp/11MemoryHandling.md

 - **Sweeping**: After marking, the garbage collector sweeps through the heap to identify unmarked objects, which are considered unreachable.
 These objects are eligible for collection.
 - **Compacting**: To optimize memory usage, the GC may compact the heap by moving objects together, eliminating gaps left by collected objects.
 This compaction process helps in reducing fragmentation and allows for faster allocation of new objects.

+## Lists

+### Information

+Lists implement multiple interfaces (ICollection, IEnumerable, IList...).
+List stores all elements as a reference to a single array of elements of T type.

+### Composition

+Lists are an array with capacity n with three main elements:

+- items (elements)
+- size (number of items in the list)
+- version (changes as the list is modified.
+Increments every time an operation takes place.)

+Every time the size is equal to the capacity, we double the array capacity.

+### Misc

+A span is a struct that points to an element and the surrounding elements.
+Spans in fact just store a pointer.

 ## Dictionary

 Interesting article: <https://dotnetos.org/blog/2022-03-28-dictionary-implementation/>